team-charls/charls/README.md

 #### Note about JPEG-LS part 2

 After releasing the original baseline JPEG-LS standard ISO 14495-1:1999, ISO released an extension to the JPEG-LS standard called ISO/IEC 14495-2:2003: "Lossless and near-lossless compression of continuous-tone still images: Extensions".
-Currently CharLS doesn't support these extensions.
+CharLS doesn't support this extension.

 ## Supported platforms